 I work toward the vision of Experience-Aligned Mediated Reality.

-In mediated environments, adaptive interfaces can align people’s subjective experience of technology with their needs, abilities, and preferences by adding, removing, or modifying perceptual information as it reaches the user.
+In mediated environments, adaptive interfaces align people’s experience of technology with their needs, abilities, and preferences by adding, removing, or modifying perceptual information as it reaches the user.

 To realise this vision, user interfaces should follow three core principles: